-Gunfire from dawn to dusk every day for three months, upsets children, unsettles stock and pets, makes it difficult for locals to enjoy their weekends and keeps residents, visitors, and other would be tourists away.
+Gunfire from dawn to dusk for days on end up to a quarter of the year, upsets children, unsettles stock and pets, makes it difficult for locals to enjoy their weekends and keeps residents, visitors, and other would-be tourists away.

-For these three months, residents, rescuers and the media must stay away from many public foreshores before 10am and must vacate two hours before dusk, while shooters have exclusive rights over these public areas.
+For tup to a quarter of each year in Victoria, residents, wildlife rescuers and even the media must stay away from many public foreshores before 10am and must vacate two hours before dusk, while shooters have exclusive rights over these public areas.

 The areas are rendered unsafe to local community as groups of shooters regularly camp, at times illegally, drinking, lighting fires and shooting near peoples homes.
 Shooting is unmonitored at the vast majority of wetlands and waterways around the state.

 At what cost Minister?